Step 3. Specify Account Settings

 Specifying IAM Role

-To specify an IAM role to be used for the restore operation, select the IAM role option.
-By default, Veeam Backup & Replication automatically chooses an IAM role from the same AWS account to which the source EFS file systems belong.
-You can also choose a role manually — however, keep in mind that the selected role must belong to an AWS account to which you plan to restore EFS file systems.
+To specify an IAM role to be used for the restore operation, select the IAM role option and choose the necessary IAM role from the list.
+Keep in mind that the selected role must belong to an AWS account to which you plan to restore EFS file systems.
 For an IAM role to be displayed in the list of available roles, it must be added to the backup appliance as described in section Adding IAM Roles.

 Specifying AWS Account

 For an organization identity to be displayed in the list of available identities, it must be added to the backup appliance as described in section Adding AWS Organizations.
-For an AWS account to be displayed in the list of available accounts, it must be created in the the selected organization identity as described in AWS Documentation.
+For an AWS account to be displayed in the list of available accounts, it must be included in the the selected organization identity.

 Specifying One-Time Access Keys

-To specify one-time access keys to be used for the restore operation, select the Temporary access keys option and use the Access key and Secret key fields to provide the access key ID and the secret access key.
-The selected IAM role must belong to an AWS account where the source file systems reside.
+To specify one-time access keys to be used for the restore operation, select the Temporary access keys option and use the Access key and Secret key fields to provide the access keys of an IAM user.
+Note that the IAM user must belong to an AWS account where the source file systems reside.

 Note |